ivantyumenyev/mvp-salv-table-container-abap/README.md

-# ALV Grid report based on Model-View-Presenter pattern
+# ALV Grid report based on Model-View-Presenter pattern with Dynpro screen and container

 MVP code example using **CL_SALV_TABLE** with Dynpro screen and container.
 Based on object oriented ABAP.